1 Introduction

 Interpreting model M4, we observe that all coefficients in the linear predictor are significant, with two exceptions.
 The first is the land type variable (and its associated dummy variables), where no significant difference in average price, holding other factors constant, is observed among different land types (freehold, leasehold, and strata titles).
 This could be attributed to a potential collinearity effect, as land types and property types are closely related; for instance, most apartments are strata titled, whereas detached houses are likely to be freehold.
 The second is the dummy variable for apartments, which indicates no significant difference in average price between apartments and the base category (vacant lands).
 However, the upper 95% confidence interval (CI) actually approaches 0, suggesting a possible rationale for retaining this variable in the model.

 Notably, property type is a strong predictor, with detached, semi-detached, and terrace houses commanding premiums over apartments.
 Coefficients for built up area, number of beds and baths are all positive, reflecting the value placed on larger living spaces and amenities.
-This relationship is quantified as follows: For every 1000 square feet increase in built up area accompanied by the addition of an en suite bedroom, the price increases by approximately BND 46,000.
+This relationship is quantified as follows: For every 1000 square feet increase in built up area accompanied by the addition of an en suite bedroom, the corresponding price increases by approximately BND 46,000.

-The temporal autoregressive parameters for lag 1 and 2 are 0.48 and 0.51 respectively.
+The temporal autoregressive parameters for lags 1 and 2 are 0.48 and 0.51 respectively.
 Both of these effects are positive, which means that any current price point is expected to increase if past values increase as well, with effects from two prior time points affecting the current value almost equally.
 As the sum of these coefficients is less than 1, the impacts of any past shocks will gradually diminish over time rather than persist indefinitely or amplify.

 5.3 Spatial and temporal trends in house prices

 In this section, the AR(2) model M4 will be used to predict property prices in Brunei to get a sense of the spatial and temporal dynamics of the housing market.
 The model will be used to predict the typical house price in Brunei, which, based on the previous preliminary data analysis in Section 3.3, is found to have the characteristics described in Table 5.
-These will be the (time-invariant) \(\mathbf X\) values and plugged into the Equation 6.
-Parameter values for the model are obtained from the posterior sample, thus allowing us to generate the posterior predictive distribution (Gelman 2014) of the typical house in Brunei.
+These will be the (time-invariant)

 Characteristic | Value |